 The Outer Drive thus again reached may be continued round the northern end of the Gardens for over half a mile.
 The road is shaded throughout by large trees, many very old, and either part of the original jungle or planted before the formation of the Gardens.
-The large number of "sapu" or "champak" (Michelia Champaca) and "kananga" (Cananga odorata), neither of which are native to Cevlon, is remarkable; the latter affords by distillation of its flowers the scent called "Ilang-ilang."
+The large number of "sapu" or "champak" (Michelia Champaca) and "kananga" (Cananga odorata), neither of which are native to Ceylon, is remarkable; the latter is said to afford, by distillation of its flowers, the scent called "Ilang-ilang."
 Among these have been planted a very large number of other and rarer species.
-Along the river bank the visitor will notice several sorts of bamboo, the wild "una" (Bambusa vulgaris, var.), with its bright golden-yellow stems, being the most abundant; also species of Pandanus (P. furcatus, P. dubius, P. labyrinthicus, and others) and many palms both planted and self-sown.
-The festoons and ropes of vines, lianes, and creepers, often strangely knotted and twisted together, and stretched across from tree to tree, will also attract attention; these are mostly plants of the Natural Orders Menispermacea, Ampelidea, Apocynaceæ, Bignoniaceæ, and Leguminosæ, the native "pus-wel" (Entada scandens) is one of the largest, and Anodendron paniculatum, the "dul" of the Sinhalese, the most abundant.
-In this part of the Garden much is left to Nature, whose luxuriance, however, has to be somewhat pruned and kept in check.
-The smaller creepers growing round every tree are principally Peppers (Piper nigrum and P. argyrophyllum) and the singular Pothos scandens; on the stems grow several parasitic species of Ficus, while pendulous from the branches of old mango and other trees may be observed tufts of the curious leafless Rhipsalis Cassytha, a plant of peculiar interest to the botanist, as being almost the only species of the great Cactus Order found in an indigenous wild state outside of the New World.
-A good many wild epiphytic orchids are also to be found on the trees, but they bear for the most part inconspicuous or small flowers, as is the case with the majority of the orchids of Ceylon.
+Along the river bank the visitor will notice several sorts of bamboo, the wild "una" (Bambusa vulgaris, var.) with its bright goldenyellow stems being the most abundant; also species of Pandanus (P. furcatus, P. dubius, P. labyrinthicus, and others) and many palms both planted and selfsown.
+The festoons and ropes of vines, lianes, and creepers, often strangely knotted and twisted together, and stretched across from tree to tree, will also attract attention; these are mostly plants of the Natural Orders Menispermaceæ, Ampelideæ, Apocynaceæ, Bignoniaceæ, and Leguminosæ, of which latter the native "pus-wel" (Entada scandens) is one of the largest, and Anodendron paniculatum, the "dul" of the Sighalese, the most abundant.
+In this part of the Garden much is left to Nature, whose luxuriance, however, has to be somewhat pruned and kept in The smaller creepers growing round every check. tree are principally1 Peppers (Piper nigrum and P.